Top 20 Cargo Airlines in the World | 2026 Global Freighter Fleet Guide | Safe Fly Aviation

 What is the B777-300ERSF?

-A P2F conversion of the B777-300ER passenger aircraft by IAI/Bedek, offering 100+ tonnes payload — increasingly popular as a B747F replacement.
+A P2F conversion of the B777-300ER passenger aircraft by IAI/Bedek, offering 100+ tonnes payload — increasingly popular as a lower-cost B747F replacement given the B777-8F's delay.

-The Carbon Offsetting and Reduction Scheme for International Aviation — an ICAO programme requiring airlines to offset carbon emissions growth.
-Phase 2 began in 2024 and runs through 2035.
+The Carbon Offsetting and Reduction Scheme for International Aviation is an ICAO programme requiring airlines to offset emissions growth.
+2026 is the final year of its voluntary first phase (2024–2026); the mandatory second phase, covering nearly all ICAO member states, runs from 2027 through 2035.

 15. Conclusion: Navigating the 2026 Cargo Airline Market

-The 2026 cargo airline landscape is defined by fleet modernisation, industry consolidation, sustainability compliance, and continued e-commerce-driven growth.
+The 2026 cargo airline landscape is defined by delayed but advancing fleet modernisation, a major but narrower-than-expected consolidation in Korea, sustainability compliance ahead of CORSIA's mandatory phase, and continued e-commerce-driven growth despite conflict-related headwinds.
 Understanding the strengths of each major carrier — from FedEx's unrivalled domestic US network to Qatar Cargo's international leadership to Cargolux's heavy freight expertise — is essential for making informed capacity, charter, and fleet planning decisions.

 At Safe Fly Aviation, we support the cargo aviation ecosystem through independent P2F advisory, cargo charter, engineering consultancy, and aircraft acquisition services.
 Contact our team to discuss your 2026 cargo aviation requirements.